lekrsu/shfw-walkthrough/README.md

 2. Go to the field weakening tab and:
    - Enable field weakening for sport mode.
-   - Configure as follows: 13 km/h, 0A, 1000.
+   - Configure as follows: 15 km/h, 3A, 1000.

 The rest of the configurations are up to you.
-Feel free to explore and set up profiles according to your preferences.
-Your imagination is the limit.
+Feel free to explore and set up profiles according to your preferences.If it isn't reaching the performance you expected then consider fine-tuning it to your liking.

 ### Field Weakening Calculations and Logic